nypl-spacetime/map-vectorizer/README.md

 ## Like OCR for maps

 This project aims to automate a process that so far has been a manual task: polygon and metadata extraction from geometric maps such as [insurance atlases](atlas) from the 19th and early 20th centuries.
 In [this page](page) you can get an idea of the polygons we try to extract.
 View this [example map layer] to get an idea of what those atlases look like when geo-rectified and placed on Open Street Map.
+The New York Public Library has **tens of thousands** of these sheets.
+There is no way we can extract data manually in a reasonable amount of time.
+Just so you get an idea, 120,000 polygons and their respective metadata has taken an army of volunteers and NYPL staff **three years to produce** (this is for just two of the hundreds of atlases available at NYPL).
+The same process **will now take a day** with very good results for polygons and some metadata.

 The goal is to extract the following data (✔ = mostly solved so far, ✢ = in process):